 "As I look back I realize that it was only God's hand on my life that kept me going all those years.
 It wasn't easy.
 He was definitely my inspiration and drive."

-AN INSIDE LOOK AT THE LIFE OF OUR SENIOR PASTOR
+AN INSIDE LOOK AT THE LIFE OF OUR SHEPHERD

-"From a very early age in my life I felt drawn in a special way to the Lord God (YHVH), to worship Him, and toward a calling to serve Him and His people," says David McCoy, Senior Pastor at Yeshua's Love.
+"From a very early age in my life I felt drawn in a special way to the Lord God (YHVH), to worship Him, and toward a calling to serve Him and His people," says David McCoy, a leader at Yeshua's Love.

-There was a twenty-eight year span of time from age to five, when God first started tugging at his heart, to age thirty-three when he would graduate from seminary and become a pastor.
+There was a twenty-eight year span of time from age to five, when God first started tugging at his heart, to age thirty-three when he would graduate from seminary.

 "As I look back I realize that it was only God's hand on my life that kept me going all those years.
 It wasn't easy.
 He was definitely my inspiration and drive.
 Without Him, I couldn't have ever accomplished anything."